 6. Link Posts (2 Blog Post Ideas)

-Along with list post, the link post is one of the most popular formats.
+Along with the list post, the link post is one of the most popular formats.
 Link posts are best for accumulating related posts from other blogs into one location.

 When Should You Create a Link Post?